sabershahhoseini/ipset-firewall/README.md

 After that, it will create a ipset `set`, and if you choose, it will also add the required iptable rule for it.

-Next time you run the same command, it will clear everything and start again from scratch.
+Next time you run the same command, it will fetch new pool and swap with old pool with no downtime.
 So, it will:

 * Take an IP list
-* Create `set`and add IPs to it
+* Create `set` and add IPs to it
 * Setup iptable rules (optional)
 * Repeat

 ## Usage

-There are two ways of using ipsetfw, either you pass arguments to cli which is a bit limited, or give it a yaml file for more option.
+There are two ways of using ipsetfw, either you pass arguments to CLI which is a bit limited, or give it a yaml file for more options.

 ### CLI
 You can use `ipsetfw -help` to see options and example of usage.